rhythmwave/rhythmwave/README.md

 - 👋 Hi, I’m @rhythmwave
 - 👀 I’m interested in AI, Machine Learning, and DevOps
-- 🌱 I’m currently learning Chatbot with AI (STT,TTS)
+- 🌱 I’m currently learning Chatbot with AI (STT,TTS) and Machine Learning for Drones (Detection, Classification, Tracking)
 - 💞️ I’m looking to collaborate on Company AI tools for helping with internal need
 - 📫 How to reach me on https://www.linkedin.com/in/bayu-dian-nugroho/
 - 😄 Pronouns: ...